-The grass-carrying wasp: A solitary wasp that builds nests in unusual places
+The grass-carrying wasp: A solitary wasp that builds an unusual nest

 Grass-carrying wasps build their distinctive nests in the tracks of storm windows as well as abandoned insect galleries and hollow plant stems.

-Females carry blades of grass to the chosen brood cavity where they lay their eggs in cells.
-The brood cells are prepared with a lining of grass and provisions of tree crickets for the larvae to feed on.
-Once the larvae have completed their development, they create papery cocoons and transform into pupae where they wait out the winter before emerging as adults in spring.
+To construct these nests, the female wasps carry blades of grass to the chosen cavity.
+There, brood cells are prepared with a lining of grass and provisioned with paralyzed tree crickets for the wasp larvae to feed on.
+The female wasp seeks out the tree crickets (subfamily Oecanthinae) in hidden locations and uses her stinger to paralyze them before carrying them back to the nest.
+The paralytic agent in the wasp venom keeps the crickets alive and preserved until the wasp’s eggs hatch and the larvae begin feeding.
+Once the larvae have completed their development, they create papery cocoons and transform into pupae where they wait out the winter before emerging as adult wasps the following spring.

 Grass-carrying wasps are native to North America.
 They belong to the family of thread-waisted wasps (Sphecidae) and are in the genus Isodontia.
 The adults are about 3/4 of an inch long and shiny black.
 They don’t sting anyone other than their prey and are not aggressive unless you try to handle them.
 Most of their adult life is spent visiting flowers and sipping nectar, except when the females are busy building and provisioning nests.

 Native plants they are attracted to include goldenrods (Solidago spp.), rattlesnake master (Eryngium yuccifolium), mountain mint (Pycanthemum spp.) and boneset (Eupatorium perfoliatum), among others.